MicrosoftDocs/power-automate-docs/articles/teams/power-automate-teams-app-create.md

    ![Setup parameters](../media/power-automate-teams-app-create/template2.png)

-   Note at any point if you wish to see the full flow you can select **Edit in advanced mode** to see the full designer.
+   If you wish to see the full flow, select **Edit in advanced mode**.

    ![Advanced mode](../media/power-automate-teams-app-create/template-advanced.png)